Retire in Costa Rica – A Safe and Beautiful Place for Your New Life

 Costa Rica is undoubtedly a very beautiful country with a great deal to offer.
 Especially if you love nature, there's so much to do and experience.

-A tip: With a residence permit, entry fees are reduced.
+A tip: With a residence permit, entry fees are often reduced.